phreeza/manuscript_axon_potentials/doc/manuscript.md

 offset between branching points was drawn from a gamma distribution with mean 400 $\mu$m and standard deviation 300 $\mu$m.
-The initial branching point was offset from the original location by a distance drawn from a Gaussian distribution with mean zero and a standard deviation of 300 $\mu$m.
+The initial branching point was offset from the original location by a distance drawn from a Gaussian distribution with mean zero and a width of 300 $\mu$m.
 This was done to smooth out the effects of individual branchings or terminations and show the population response.